How Do I Tape Down a Cable? – The Complete Guide to Taping Down Cables with Gaff Tape and other Solutions

 What tape do you use?

-Typically in 2″ or 3″ rolls, this tape can do many thing – taping down cables, taping up signs, fixing almost anything from broken mic stands, instruments, cars, clothing, and more!
-It’s very versatile and generally comes off cleanly (unless exposed to heat over significant time)
+Sold in several sizes, this tape can do many things – taping down cables, taping up signs, fixing almost anything from broken mic stands, instruments, cars, clothing, and more!
+It’s very versatile and generally comes off cleanly (unless exposed to heat over significant time).

-2″ is the standard sized roll because you can tape 1 extension cord or a couple of mic cables with just 1 strip.
+The standard sized roll is 2” because you can tape one extension cord or a couple of mic cables with just one strip.
 But, gaff tape is actually available in a variety of roll sizes from very skinny “spike tape” to some rolls wider than 4″!

 Gaff tape has a reputation of being expensive, and it can be.
-Pro-Gaff, the big name brand is sitting around $27 per roll at the time of this writing.
+Pro-Gaff, the big name brand is sitting around $20 per roll at the time of this writing.
 Thankfully, there are other good options, like our own Grade A Gaff tape.
+We have black, white, and fluorescent colors, and we come in at a MUCH lower price, particularly in 3-packs, 1/2 cases and full cases.

 Whatever it costs, gaff tape is an indispensable tool for anyone in the stage industry, and by following this guide, you can save tape by only using it when essential and reusing tape occasionally too.